saipraseeda1025-collab/365daysofdsawithjava/README.md

-day5:(break for 3 days as i studied dsa theories for the programs worked out so far): today used java for finding how many nmber of positive ,neg,even and odd numbers for the values given for n times
+day5:(break for 3 days as i studied dsa theories for the programs worked out so far): today used java for finding how many nmber of positive ,neg,even and odd numbers for the values given for n times day 6: today worked on with linear search,where i simply used key and if the key value is equal to any elements present inside the array,then it prints the index value,if not ntg will b displayed